Anychain-Personal-Exchange/APEX/docs/apex-design-approach.md

   </tr>
   <tr>
     <td>Domains</td>
-    <td>The AnyChain implementation is based on Domain-Driven Design (DDD).
+    <td>The AnyChain implementation is based on Domain-Driven Design (<a href="https://github.com/heynickc/awesome-ddd">DDD</a>).
 DDD defines a separate domain model for each subdomain.
 A subdomain is a part of the domain, DDD’s term for the application’s problem space.
 DDD calls the scope of a domain model a bounded context.
 A bounded context includes the code artifacts that implement the model.
 When using the serverless architecture, each bounded context is a set of self-contained services.
 The DDD concept of subdomains and bounded contexts maps nicely as a set of serverless design patterns.
 Our solution is focused purely on the individual functions defined within our subdomains.﻿ Our frontend uses autonomous microapps that are independently deployed.
 The objective of a micro frontend is to divide the user experience into a set of independent micro applications, while also providing users with a seamless experience. </td>
   </tr>